What is the average salary in Pennsylvania?

-Pennsylvania is a diverse state with a range of living expenses depending on the city or county.
-As such, it can be difficult to determine what constitutes a "good" salary in the state.
 Whether you're already residing in Pennsylvania or considering relocating there, it's essential to have a grasp of the financial landscape in order to make informed decisions.

 Pennsylvania has been ranked as one of the more affordable states in the US to live in, according to a variety of sources.
 The Missouri Economic Research and Information Center has ranked Pennsylvania as the 19th most affordable state to live in, with a cost of living that is below the national average.
-But which cities and counties offer the highest average salaries?

 The US Census Bureau’s latest American Community Survey has calculated the average earnings for the largest cities in Pennsylvania, which you can find ranked below.

-Average salary in Pennsylvania by county
+What is the average salary in Pennsylvania by county?

 Reviewing average salaries in Pennsylvania by city is not necessarily an adequate metric for average salaries across the state, since it’s entirely urban focused.
 A good idea is to weigh these figures up against the average salary in Pennsylvania by county, as this will take areas outside the main cities into account and offer a broader idea of salary ranges.